Tan Lian Hoe

-Dato' Tan Lian Hoe (陳蓮花 (陈莲花, Chén Liánhuā); born 14 November 1958) is a Malaysian politician.
+Tan Lian Hoe (陳蓮花 (陈莲花, Chén Liánhuā); born 14 November 1958) is a Malaysian politician.
 She was a Member of Parliament of Malaysia from 2004 to 2013.
-She was a member of the Malaysian People's Movement Party (Gerakan), a former component party in the then-ruling Barisan Nasional (BN) coalition.
+She was a member of the Malaysian People's Movement Party (Gerakan), a former component party in the then-ruling Barisan Nasional (BN) coalition (nowadays it is a component party of the Perikatan Nasional coalition since 2020).

 Political career

 Tan was elected to the Gerik seat in the 2008 election, having served from 2004 as the Member of Parliament for Bukit Gantang earlier.

 In the 2013 election, she contested the seat of Taiping, but was defeated by Nga Kor Ming of the Democratic Action Party (DAP).

 Tan contested the Perak state seat of Jalong instead in the 2018 general elections but lost.

 Controversy

-In October 2008, Tan was rebuked by the then Prime Minister Abdullah Ahmad Badawi for having criticised the United Malays National Organisation (UMNO), the leading party in the Barisan Nasional government, for what she saw as race-based politics.
+In October 2008, Tan was rebuked by the then Prime Minister Abdullah Ahmad Badawi for having criticized the United Malays National Organisation (UMNO), the leading party in the Barisan Nasional government, for what she saw as race-based politics.